emdgroup/baybe/docs/userguide/envvars.md

 ```
 Note that variables set in this manner are interpreted as text, but converted internally
 to the needed format.
 See for instance the [`strtobool`](baybe.utils.boolean.strtobool)
-converter for values that can be set so BayBE can interpret them as booleans.
+converter for values that can be set so BayBE can interpret them as Booleans.

 It is also possible to set environment variables in Python:
 ```python